Enoch Wood Perry Jr.: Career

 In 1865 Perry painted a portrait of Brigham Young which hangs in the Salt Lake City Council chambers.
 It was reported that a spitoon and ring with freemasonry symbols were removed from the painting.

 Perry then lived in New York City where he married Fannie Field on February 4, 1899.

+Death and legacy

 Perry died at his home in New York City on December 14, 1915.